Joy of Tea

 The Joy of Tea Stand is located on the World Showcase promenade across from the rest of the China Pavilion.
 It’s the red kiosk on the left.

-This one is not for the faint of heart.
+The Tipsy Ducks in Love was once a seasonal beverage, but is now available daily.
+It’s also not necessarily for the faint of heart.
 Unlike the cast members at most places that spritz a half ounce of Bacardi under your non-alcoholic frozen lemonade, the Chinese pull out chilled bottles of Jim Beam bourbon and load you up on top.
-This was a strong drink and you’re talking to someone that mixes a quarter of generic diet cola into a glass filled three quarters of the way with Evan Williams and ice.
+This is a strong drink, and you’re talking to someone who mixes a quarter of generic diet cola into a glass filled three quarters of the way with Evan Williams and ice.
 If you like bourbon and coffee, you’re going to like this.
 But it tastes strongly of bourbon, which makes it ideal for bourbon lovers and not ideal for those who want something like the Frozen Jim Beam Lemonades or Grey Goose Slushes.

-While refreshing, I didn’t taste any vodka whatsoever in the Loopy.
+This time we have the Canto Loopy on the left.
+Cast members mix it with Vodka and Cantaloupe juice.
+While refreshing, I didn’t taste any vodka whatsoever.
 If there was some, the cantaloupe juice masked it perfectly, but I doubt that’s the case.
-The Peach Snap is similar, though more syrupy and a little less refreshing because of it.
+It may be more luck of the draw than anything.